wenblack/ignite-nodejs-challenge02/README.md

 - [x] It must be possible to view a single meal
 - [x] The user can only view, edit and delete the meals he created
 - [x] It must be possible to record a meal eaten
-- [ ] It should be possible to edit a meal
+- [x] It must be possible to delete a meal
-- [ ] It must be possible to delete a meal
+- [x] It should be possible to edit a meal
 - [ ] It must be possible to retrieve a user's metrics (Total meals, meals within the diet, meals outside the diet, sequence of meals within the diet)

 ## 🚀 Technologies